ezequielsobrino/windrak/README.md

 * `requirements.txt`: The dependencies file
 * `setup.py`: The installation script file

-## Troubleshooting
-If you encounter any issues while using Windrak, you can try the following:

-* Ensure you have the latest version of Windrak installed
-* Verify that your Groq API key is correct and properly configured
-* Check the project structure to ensure that it matches the expected structure

 ## Changelog
 * 0.1.0: Initial release

 ## License
 Windrak is licensed under the MIT License.
-You can find more information about the license at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).
+You can find more information about the license at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)

-## Contact
-If you have any questions or need help with Windrak, you can contact the project maintainers at [your-email@example.com](mailto:your-email@example.com).